Nadim147c/rong/.github/README.md

 > [!IMPORTANT]
 > 🔥 Found this useful?
 A quick star goes a long way.

-> [!CAUTION]
-> This is tool is in beta and expect some unforeseen bugs.

 **Rong** is a CLI that extracts a **Material You** color palette from an image or video, and applies it across your system using configurable template mappings.